HomeArticlesHow ToHow to Convert DD to DMS

 Frequently Asked Questions

-Most modern GPS devices and mapping apps like Google Maps use decimal degrees by default, but older survey documents, nautical charts, and aviation references often use degrees-minutes-seconds (DMS) instead, so converting between the two is necessary whenever you're combining data from both types of sources.
+Most modern GPS devices and mapping apps like Google Maps use decimal degrees by default, but older survey documents, nautical charts, and aviation references often use degrees-minutes-seconds (DMS) instead.
+Converting between the two matters whenever you're combining data from both kinds of sources.
 The [Coordinates Converter](/coordinates-converter/) handles this instantly for both latitude and longitude.

-The hemisphere letter indicates direction — N or S for latitude (north or south of the equator), E or W for longitude (east or west of the prime meridian) — and replaces the negative sign used in decimal degree notation.
-A decimal value of -33.8688 becomes 33.8688° S in DMS.
+It tells you direction: N or S for latitude (north or south of the equator), E or W for longitude (east or west of the prime meridian).
+It replaces the negative sign used in decimal degree notation, so a decimal value of -33.8688 becomes 33.8688° S in DMS.

 One second of arc corresponds to roughly 30 metres of distance at the equator, so seconds are usually given to one or two decimal places for typical navigation or mapping precision.
-Fewer decimal places are fine for general reference; survey-grade work may need more precision.
+Fewer decimal places work fine for general reference, though survey-grade work may call for more.

-Yes — the [Coordinates Converter](/coordinates-converter/) includes separate fields for latitude and longitude that convert simultaneously, so you can process a complete GPS coordinate pair without running the conversion twice.
+You can.
+The [Coordinates Converter](/coordinates-converter/) has separate fields for latitude and longitude that convert at the same time, so you can process a complete GPS coordinate pair without running the conversion twice.

-Some GPS devices display a hybrid format showing whole degrees and decimal minutes (like 28° 36.834') without splitting further into seconds, which is different from full DMS notation that separates minutes and seconds into two distinct values.
-Check which format your source device or document actually uses before converting, since treating one as the other will produce an incorrect result.
+Some GPS devices display a hybrid format showing whole degrees and decimal minutes, like 28° 36.834', without splitting further into seconds.
+That's different from full DMS notation, which separates minutes and seconds into two distinct values.
+Check which format your source device or document actually uses before converting, since treating one as the other produces the wrong result.

-Latitude measures angular distance from the equator toward either pole, and the poles are 90° away in each direction, while longitude measures angular distance around the Earth's full circumference from the prime meridian, giving it double the range.
-This is why the [Coordinates Converter](/coordinates-converter/) enforces different valid ranges for each.
+Latitude measures angular distance from the equator toward either pole, and the poles sit 90° away in each direction.
+Longitude measures angular distance around the Earth's full circumference from the prime meridian, which gives it double the range.
+That's why the [Coordinates Converter](/coordinates-converter/) enforces different valid ranges for each.

-Yes — the Coordinates Converter is fully bidirectional, so editing the Deg/Min/Sec/Hemisphere fields updates the Decimal Degrees field automatically, and vice versa.
-You don't need a separate tool or reversed formula for the opposite direction.
+Yes.
+The Coordinates Converter works both directions, so editing the Deg/Min/Sec/Hemisphere fields updates the Decimal Degrees field automatically, and the reverse works too.
+There's no separate tool or reversed formula needed.

-DMS predates GPS and digital mapping by centuries, originating from angular measurement conventions in astronomy and navigation, and many official survey, aviation, and maritime standards have continued using it for consistency with historical records and international conventions in those fields.
-Decimal degrees became more common only after digital GPS devices made the simpler single-number format more practical.
+DMS predates GPS and digital mapping by centuries, coming out of angular measurement conventions in astronomy and navigation.
+Many official survey, aviation, and maritime standards kept using it for consistency with historical records and international conventions in those fields.
+Decimal degrees only became common once digital GPS devices made the simpler single-number format practical.

-Rounding degrees or minutes too early in the calculation compounds error into the final seconds value, potentially shifting the represented location by a meaningful distance — one second of arc alone represents about 30 metres at the equator.
-Carry full decimal precision through each step (degrees, then minutes, then seconds) rather than rounding intermediate results.
+Rounding degrees or minutes too early compounds error into the final seconds value, and that can shift the represented location by a meaningful distance since one second of arc alone represents about 30 metres at the equator.
+Carry full decimal precision through each step (degrees, then minutes, then seconds) instead of rounding along the way.

-Convert your DMS result back to decimal degrees using the formula in reverse (degrees + minutes/60 + seconds/3600) and confirm it matches your original decimal value — this is exactly what the bidirectional [Coordinates Converter](/coordinates-converter/) does automatically as you edit either field.
+Convert your DMS result back to decimal degrees using the formula in reverse (degrees + minutes/60 + seconds/3600) and check it against your original decimal value.
+This is exactly what the bidirectional [Coordinates Converter](/coordinates-converter/) does automatically as you edit either field.

 Related Articles